python-cffi/cffi/doc/source/index.rst

 the exception cannot be propagated.
 Instead, it is printed to stderr and the C-level callback is made to return a default value.

-The returned value in case of errors is null by default, but can be specified with the ``error`` keyword argument to ``ffi.callback()``::
+The returned value in case of errors is 0 or null by default, but can be specified with the ``error`` keyword argument to ``ffi.callback()``::

     >>> ffi.callback("int(*)(int, int)", myfunc, error=42)